-The type of throttle operators installed along with the configured values of minimum requested RPM, idle RPM, intermediate RPM, run RPM and maximum requested RPM determine throttle operation.
-The engine speed can be adjusted above run RPM and below idle RPM but the requests can not fall below the set minimum requested RPM or above the set maximum requested RPM.
+The type of throttle operators installed, along with the configured values of Minimum Requested RPM, Idle RPM, Intermediate RPM, Run RPM and Maximum Requested RPM, determine throttle operation.
+The engine speed can be adjusted above Run RPM and below Idle RPM but the requests can not fall below Minimum Requested RPM or above Maximum Requested RPM.
 The ECU determines how the engine responds to the throttle requests and will not allow the engine speed to fall below the ECU minimum or exceed the maximum RPM.